pulorsok/pulorsok/README.md

-### Hi there 👋
+Hi there 👋

-I'm the Team Lead of [Quark-Engine](https://github.com/quark-engine/quark-engine).
+I’m the Team Lead of [Quark-Engine](https://github.com/quark-engine/quark-engine).

 Here are what I do as Quark Team Lead:

-- Build Quark's community.
+1. Build community for Quark.
-- Develop all strategies (hiring, branding, techniques) for Quark.
+2. Develop strategies (hiring, branding, techniques) for Quark.
-- Lead Quark team to present our work in top security conferences.
+3. Make Quark as one of the projects in Google Summer of Code.
-- Lead Quark to apply to Google Summer of Code.
+4. Lead Quark team to present our work in top security conferences (e.g., BlackHat).

-And here are what I did previously as Triage Team Lead:
+Here are what I did previously as Triage Team Lead:

-- Define processes for handling issues/PRs.
+1. Define [processes](https://quark-engine.readthedocs.io/en/latest/organization.html) for triage team to handle Quark issues/PRs/releases.
-- Review PRs.
+2. Manage triage team to handle Quark issues/PRs/releases
-- Manage Quark releases.
+3. Review PRs which contribute to Quark.